ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

 but now one will just be prompted again to re-enter the information.

-## Issue:  deadcode.DeadStores dyn_test.c: value stored to 'moved' is never read
+## Issue:  deadcode.DeadStores dyn_test.c: value stored to 'foo' is never read
 ### Status: fixed
 ### Example